Get Started

 9. Transpiling from TypeScript to JavaScript

-If using the JavaScript or Python samples please skip this point.
-For the samples which are written in TypeScript as a user, you need to transpile those files into JavaScript before proceeding with the below steps.
-Transpiling will convert all .ts
+Skip this section if using the JavaScript or Python samples.
+For the samples written in TypeScript as a user, transpile those files into JavaScript before proceeding with the below steps.
+Transpiling will convert all .ts files found in a given directory into JavaScript files ready to be packed in a Sequence.
+Install dependencies before running the below code, e.g. npm install

 10. Packaging a Sequence

-For a user to be able to run a Sequence as an Instance on Scramjet Cloud Platform the files must be packed together for a successful result.
-After locating those files, type in your terminal the following command which will pack the below files into a tar.gz format also known as a linux tarball.
-Keep in mind that the below command will only check whether the package.json file is located in that directory or not but not the rest of required files.
+For a user to be able to run a Sequence as an Instance on Scramjet Cloud Platform, several files might be required for packing in a tar.gz format (linux tarball).
+Keep in mind that the below command-line will only check whether the package.json file is located in the same directory or not, but not the rest of required files.

 One Sequence which have been already packed with the source code should be at least available in the list to be able to start a Sequence.
-A user can have a maximum of 5 Instances running at a given time on their Native Hub.
+A user can have a maximum of 5 Instances running at a given time on their Native Hub subscription.

 After starting a Sequence an Instance-id which is the running Sequence (program) will be returned.